 As background information, 2017 and 2018 annual tax policy introductory reports included reference to the January 1, 2016 property value reassessment conducted by MPAC for tax purposes which resulted in significant increases for farm properties in southwestern Ontario.
 In recognition of the potential impact on local farm businesses, the County and Area Municipal Treasurers and Tax Collectors hosted an information session at an Oxford Federation of Agriculture meeting at the Regional OMAFRA office in March of 2016.
-Presenters at the session included representation from MPAC and a professional property valuator from London having expertise in farm property valuations.
-It was evident from the information provided at that event that the farm property values in Oxford had historically been undervalued and would be experiencing a marked increase in the 2016 CVA update.
+Presenters at the session included representation from MPAC and a professional property valuator from London having expertise in farm property values in Oxford had historically been undervalued and would be experiencing a marked increase in the 2016 CVA update.
 Some of the reasoning behind the significant increase specific to our jurisdiction was cited as past history of farm properties being passed on from generation to generation, whereas more recently farmers are retiring without succession plans and they have been selling to independent third parties at what is considered a more fair "market" value.